marigold-dev/tzstamp/readme.md

 time of writing Tezos indexers don't share a standard API) and for reducing the attack surface of the overall TzStamp system.
 Leveraging the Tezos Merkle Trees in this way also lets the smart contract used for publishing hashes avoid storing any data at all.
-Instead a noop function accepting the hash as an argument can be called.
+Instead a no-op function accepting the hash as an argument can be called.
 The resulting operation will stay in node archives long enough for TzStamp to bridge its local tree root with the on-chain Merkle Tree.
 At that point the proof is no longer reliant on Tezos nodes keeping a copy of